Justsomerandomgal/SVMods/README.md

 The instructions are better explained on the wiki of the SVModHelper

 For now, you can download the .dll files for the astronomy pack, a pack of cards and artifacts revolving around *stars*.
 You can also download a .zip file of the code if you want to see how it is done (comments *are* included).

+View the releases on the left side for the files.